 Ford Motor Co.
-(F), introducing its first hybrid-only model, is targeting Toyota Motor Corp.
+(F:US), introducing its first hybrid-only model, is targeting Toyota Motor Corp.
 (7203)’s market- leading Prius in a series of advertisements starting today.

 The C-Max wagon, a vehicle Ford brought from Europe and equipped with a gasoline-electric propulsion system, arrived in showrooms last month.
 The model will be promoted in an animated ad campaign debuting on CNN’s TV network that features line drawings of a character driving a C-Max past a rendering of a Prius V wagon as an announcer extols the Ford over the Toyota.